Priti Patel urges social media firms to remove posts that ‘glamourise’ crossings

 Meanwhile, the Home Office is investigating an incident in which migrants attempting to cross the English Channel were reportedly picked up in French waters by the UK Border Force and taken to Dover.

-The move was orchestrated between senior crew members of HMC Valiant and French patrol ship Athos on May 29, the Daily Mail reported.
+The move was orchestrated between senior crew members of HMC Valiant and French patrol ship Athos last Saturday, the Daily Mail reported.

 In terms of recent crossings, the Home Office confirmed that the French authorities dealt with eight incidents involving 130 people on Friday, with the UK dealing with four boats involving 83 people.